 Starting characters get 8 wealth ranks to spend on gear.
+Gear affects your defenses and skill die pools.
 Gear quality is based on the ranks spent on it.

 The standard array for gear quality is 2, 2, 2, 1, 1.